1yishak3/dahlaq/README.md

 "Built solely to help mend back together a divided nation."

 First ever social platform by and for Ethiopians.
-Built using the Ionic Framework version 3 and and Google's Angular version 4.
+Built using the Ionic Framework version 3 and and Angular version 4.

 Android application can be installed from https://play.google.com/store/apps/details?id=com.yitzhaqm.app1